 The simplest ideas often have the biggest impact but the big, bold ideas are what made manufactured homes exactly what they are today, fine affordable housing for everyone.

-Here’s a couple short posts about mobile homes from the 1930’s found on my favorite magazine blog Modern Mechanix.
+Here are a couple of short posts about mobile homes from the 1930’s found in my favorite magazine blog Modern Mechanix.

 The first post is from the May 1936 issue of the magazine Popular Mechanics.

 Light and compact enough to be drawn behind a motor car like a trailer, a movable type of house can be expanded to form three rooms at its destination.
 On the road, it is supported on two wheels with drop axle and is sixteen feet long and six and one-half feet wide.